ngdoseo/ngseo/README.md

 4. You can with the command  with `npm run ssr:seo` SEO-ing your app whether you have a server side sendered `--server` or a client `--client`

-`npm run seo` will add the relevant files to improve SEO

 ## Building a Server Side Rendered App

 The command  `npm run ssr:build` will launch two parallell builds , the normal client side build `ng build` with the same options as